JeeMateTeam/next_alarm/README.md

 # next_alarm

-Utility plugin to get next alarm (Android only).
+Utility plugin to get next scheduled alarm in Flutter (Android only).

 ## Getting Started